- Version 0.5.5 (for OCaml 3.11 and 3.12)

 The simplest way to install CDuce is to use one of the packages included in the Debian, Fedora, or Ubuntu Linux distributions.

-The simplest way to compile (and install) CDuce is probably to use the GODI distribution, and to select the apps-cduce package.
+The simplest way to compile (and install) CDuce is probably to use the CDuce package in OPAM.
+Alternatively you can use the GODI distribution select the apps-cduce package.
 An option in this package allows you to use the current SVN development tree instead.

 Debian and Ubuntu Packages